AvtoKuban: History

 variety of automobiles it produced.
 The overall number of its buses rose from 293 in 1963 to 955 in 1966.
 New models came off the assembly line, including the mobile clubhouse Kuban-64, the mobile library Kuban-65A, and a four-wheel-drive bus built on the chassis of the GAZ-63.
-In March 1967, the plant produced the Kuban-G1A, a newer bus with an all-metal frame, that was used as mobile libraries, bookstores, museums, and clubhouses.
+In March 1967, the plant produced the Kuban-66 (G1A), a newer bus with an all-metal frame, that was used as mobile libraries, bookstores, museums, and clubhouses.
 In the late 1960s, these automobiles were replaced by the newer G2, G3, and G4 models.
-After having been restyled and built on the chassis of the GAZ-52-04, they were renamed to GA1A.
+After having been restyled and built on the chassis of the GAZ-52-04, G1A was renamed to G1A1.
 Seven years later, a newer bus was created on the basis of the GAZ-53; having a longer chassis and a larger carrying capacity than its predecessor, it eventually replaced the older model.

-By the late 1980s, Kuban buses had become obsolete.
-After being restyled for the last time in 1989, they were discontinued four years later.
-112,500 buses were built in total.

 After the collapse of the USSR, the factory was privatised and renamed to the corporation AvtoKuban.
 It produced GAZelle-based minibuses but could not compete with larger companies and went bankrupt in 2001.